This post may contain affiliate links. Please read my disclosure.

 The photo above doesn't have foil on it so you can see how the batter looks in the cake pan and how the pan is positioned inside the Instant Pot insert.

-Slice and serve drizzled with honey and butter.
+Slice and serve drizzled with honey and butter as a side dish.

 I am a huge fan of devouring this warm, straight out of the pan drizzled with honey and salted butter. here are some other favorite ways to serve it:

-- Use leftovers to make Mexican cornbread stuffing, Oyster dressing or Cajun cornbread dressing (it works so great for these!1).
+- Use leftovers to make Mexican cornbread stuffing, Cajun oyster dressing or Cajun cornbread dressing (it works so great for these!1).

 - Who doesn't adore cornbread served alongside chili?
-Try this Instant Pot beef chili or turkey chili.
+Try this Instant Pot beef and bean chili or instant pot leftover turkey chili.

-- And don't for get ribs...All the ribs like these sous vide pork ribs, Instant Pot BBQ Ribs, or sous vide beef ribs.
+- And don't for get ribs...All the ribs like these sous vide pork ribs, Instant Pot St. Louis Ribs, or sous vide beef ribs.

-- And of course it's amazing dunked in this prawn bisque, crawfish gumbo or veal stew.
+- And of course it's amazing dunked in this crawfish gumbo or veal stew.

 Expert tips